-In 26 years of clinical practice I’ve learned creating a strong, intimate connection in your marriage is the most important, most meaningful and most challenging work that you can do.
+In many years of clinical practice, I’ve learned creating a strong, intimate connection in your marriage is the most important, most meaningful, and most challenging work that you can do.
+It matters to your relationship, to your kids, and your legacy as a human.
 Despite the challenges facing all couples these days, marriage is the primary tool available to you for personal development and maturity.
 (I use the word marriage in the most inclusive sense, honoring those who are not permitted to legally marry and their relationships.)